mutazjustmutaz/csscheck/README.md

 As your web application grows bigger it's easy to lose control of its CSS code.
 This application helps you regain control by going through your code files and showing you the location of style attributes and style tags in HTML code, repeated colors in CSS files, and unused CSS classes.

-The application begins by searching for files of the appropriate file type in the directory path[s] you provide.
-Depending on the feature, it either searches for CSS files or for HTML and PHP files.
-You can make this search recursive by adding the `-r` option before the directory's path.
+The application begins by searching for files of the appropriate file type (either CSS or HTML and PHP) in the directory path[s] you provide.
+You can make the search recursive by adding the `-r` option before the directory's path.

 ## Features & Usage

 ### Implemented:

-- **Show "style" attributes `--style_atts` :** It's bad practice to mix CSS code with HTML code.
+- **Show "style" attributes `--style_atts` :** It's considered bad practice to mix CSS code with HTML code.
 This option shows you all HTML and PHP files where the "style" attribute is used, along with a count of the elements in which it's used.
 ```
 ./csscheck --style_atts [-r] /PATH/TO/HTML/OR/PHP/FILE/OR/FOLDER
 ```